Holly-Horwood/keto_kitchen/README.md

 - I created a new app in heroku called keto-kitchen-hollyci.
 <br>
--  In the terminalintiialise a new git repository:
+-  In the terminal intiialise a new git repository:
     *    `git init` we want to link the GitHub repo to the app in heroku
     *   `https://keto-kitchen-hollyci.herokuapp.com/`
 <br>